Bookkeeping Guide 2026-03-19

 Create a home office worksheet calculating square footage and business-use percentage.
 Measure the space dedicated exclusively to work, like a 10 by 12 foot room in a 2,000 square foot home.
 Multiply eligible expenses by the percentage.

-Document other items like depreciation schedules for assets using straight-line or Section 179 methods.
+Document other items like depreciation schedules for assets using straight-line or Annual Investment Allowance | Up tomethods.
 Include charitable contributions receipts.
 These worksheets strengthen claims during accountant meetings.

-Tax Organiser Template and CPA Handoff
+Tax Organiser Template and qualified accountant Handoff

 Download a tax organiser template to systematically list income records, receipts, and invoices.
 It covers sections for bank statements, credit card summaries, and vendor payments.
 Fill it out monthly for clean books.